akka/akka/akka-docs-dev/rst/scala/stream-quickstart.rst

 .. includecode:: code/docs/stream/TwitterStreamQuickstartDocSpec.scala#materializer-setup

-The :class:`ActorFlowMaterializer` can optionally take :class:`ActorFlowMaterializerSettings` which can be used to define materialization properties, such as default buffer sizes (see also :ref:`stream-buffering-explained-scala`), the dispatcher to be used by the pipeline etc. These can be overridden on an element-by-element basis or for an entire section, but this will be discussed in depth in :ref:`stream-section-configuration`.
+The :class:`ActorFlowMaterializer` can optionally take :class:`ActorFlowMaterializerSettings` which can be used to define materialization properties, such as default buffer sizes (see also :ref:`stream-buffers-scala`), the dispatcher to be used by the pipeline etc. These can be overridden on an element-by-element basis or for an entire section, but this will be discussed in depth in :ref:`stream-section-configuration`.